 Volatile blood sugar is common among these young people with diabetes.

-The TODAY study, a major multiyear study funded by the National Institutes of Health, found young patients had four times the beta cell deterioration compared to adults.
+The TODAY study, funded by the National Institutes of Health, found young patients had four times the beta cell deterioration compared to adults.
 These cells in the pancreas are what make insulin.
 When they stop working, it becomes incredibly difficult to control blood sugar.

 Lynch says about half of the kids entered beta cell failure, putting them at high risk for complications.